 The car is also not as tall as most other SUVs – at 1,630mm it is lower than a Nissan Qashqai, despite being longer and wider than the new Range Rover.

-Although Lotus’ heritage and expertise in engineering means the Eletre is certain to be good to drive, it is also packed with self-driving tech including the world’s first deployable Light Detection and Ranging (LIDAR) system.
+Although Lotus’ heritage and expertise in engineering means the Eletre is certain to be good to drive, in the not-too-distant future, customers will be able to sit back and let the electronic co-pilot do its job.
+It is packed with self-driving tech including the world’s first deployable Light Detection and Ranging (LIDAR) system.
 These pop-up sensors will enable the car to spot hazards, and they are incorporated into pods which are only visible when in use.
 Some of the self-drive capability is not expected to be usable when the car is first launched, but has been incorporated to make the car future proof.